Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field: Probing the GTO2deg Field Redshift Survey

 \subsection{Evaluating Convergence Map Peaks with a Foreground Redshift Survey}

-Schirmer et al. (2007) and Gavazzi \& Soucail (2007) develop uniform procedures for evaluating the coincidence of concentrations of galaxies with convergence map peaks.
-The approaches of both Schirmer et al. (2007) and Gavazzi \& Soucail (2007) are based on complete photometric surveys of their fields.
+Schirmer et al. (2007), Gavazzi \& Soucail (2007) and Shan et al. (2011) use uniform procedures for evaluating the coincidence of concentrations of galaxies with convergence map peaks.
+Their approaches are based on complete photometric surveys of their fields.
 They evaluate the significance of cluster candidates internal to their surveys.
 Geller et al. (2010) develop an analogous approach for evaluating the coincidence of concentrations of galaxies in a foreground redshift survey with convergence map peaks.
 Here we follow the Geller et al. (2010) approach.

 Because the redshift survey is substantially complete we can sample the survey itself to evaluate the significance of galaxy condensations along the line-of-sight to lensing peaks.
-The sensitivity plot (Figure \ref{fig:sensitivity.ps}) suggests that we need not look deeper than $z \sim 0.75$ to identify clusters corresponding to the six weak lensing peaks with $\nu > 3.7$ in the Subaru weak lensing map.
+The sensitivity plot (Figure \ref{fig:sensitivity.ps}) suggests that we need not look deeper than $z \sim 0.75$ to identify clusters corresponding to the three weak lensing peaks with $\nu > 4.25$ in the Subaru weak lensing map.
 The most distant systems must be very rich and they should be obvious in the photometric data.
 We use the R$_C$-band counts in the image to check for such distant systems.

 We examine the faint Subaru R$_C$ band counts (Miyazaki et al. 2007) in the range $21 < R_C < 23$ by binning the data in 0.3$^{\prime}$ bins and smoothing the map of counts with a 1.5$^{\prime}$ Gaussian (the same smoothing and pixel scale as the Subaru weak lensing map).
 The range in apparent magnitude just overlaps the $r_{petro} < 21.3$ magnitude limit of our main redshift survey sample.
 The binning and smoothing lengths are essentially the same as those for the weak lensing map.
 We define $\sigma_S$ as the standard deviation of the pixel value in the map of counts and we note peaks that rise $\gtrsim 2\sigma_S$ above the median as corroborating evidence for systems of galaxies along the line-of-sight toward weak lensing peaks and/or as evidence for systems beyond the reach of the redshift survey.
 Table \ref{tbl:VDisp} indicates the lensing peak directions where there is a count excess.
+All three peaks with $\nu > 4.25$ correspond to count excesses.

 Probes through the redshift survey centered on each galaxy in the survey contain many of the selection effects which impact a probe toward a lensing peak.
 Thus comparison of these probes with similar probes toward the peaks should provide a measure of the significance of cluster candidates in the redshift survey.
 We have demonstrated by experiment that centering of probes on galaxies or on random points in the region has no effect on the results of our analysis.